 With Remote Container Management system such as Captain Peter, our pharma customers can detect temperature deviation in transport, and regulate those values in real time to avoid unpleasant surprises at destination.

-While the move from air freight to ocean is driven by the need for reliability and cost reduction, this is further amplified by the sustainability efforts across the industry.
-Research suggests that countries members of the Organisation for Economic Co-operation and Development (OECD), together with China and India, attribute an average of 5% of their national CO2 footprint to healthcare, leading pharmaceutical companies to reevaluate every part of their supply chain.
+While the move from air freight to ocean is driven by the need for reliability and cost reduction, this is further amplified by the decarbonisation efforts across the industry.
+Research suggests that countries that are members of the Organisation for Economic Co-operation and Development (OECD), together with China and India, attribute an average of 5% of their national CO2 footprint to healthcare, leading pharmaceutical companies to reevaluate every part of their supply chain.

 Reducing air transport is one of the most impactful decarbonisation strategies, and at the same time, ocean solutions are proven to be more energy efficient than their air counterpart.